 As for the joint-stock companies, Ukrainian law only specifies the procedure for a mandatory offer, which is designed as a post-acquisition step.
-Thus, an acquirer (or group of acquirers acting together) of a controlling stake (50% or more) or significant controlling stake (75% or more) of shares in a public joint stock company is obliged to make an offer to purchase minority shareholders' shares once the acquisition is completed.
+Thus, an acquirer (or group of acquirers acting together) of a controlling stake (more than 50%) or significant controlling stake (more than 75%) of shares in a public joint-stock company is obliged to make an offer to purchase minority shareholders' shares once the acquisition is completed.

-The reporting obligations for an acquirer of a stake in a public joint stock company include the following, in particular.
+The reporting obligations for an acquirer of a stake in a public joint-stock company include the following, in particular.